ManiacUrgency42/writ1301.github.io/leonard.md

 “**Drop-in**” means the fuel:

-- Can be **used in normal-style engines** with only small tweaks.
+- Can be **used in normal-style gasoline engines** with only small tweaks.
 - Can flow through **existing fuel distribution** systems (tanks, pipes, trucks). :contentReference[oaicite:2]{index=2}

-Where can this carbon-neutral-ish fuel come from?
+Where can this carbon-neutral fuel come from?

 - **Captured CO₂** from the air or industrial fumes.
 - **Waste biomass** (like leftovers from farming, not food crops).
 - **Municipal waste** (garbage that would otherwise rot or be burned). :contentReference[oaicite:3]{index=3}

-The key idea:
 The CO₂ that comes out the **exhaust** was already in the atmosphere or waste stream recently, so you’re not adding new CO₂ from underground oil.

 ### 2.3 Why fuel makes engineers sweat